Italian ironclad Terribile: Later career

 After the battle, Persano was replaced by Admiral Giovanni Vacca; he was ordered to attack the main Austrian naval base at Pola, but the war ended before the operation could be carried out.
 After the end of the war, the government lost confidence in the fleet and drastically reduced the naval budget.
 The cuts were so severe that the fleet had great difficulty in mobilizing its ironclad squadron to attack the port of Civitavecchia in September 1870, as part of the wars of Italian unification.
 Instead, the ships were laid up and the sailors conscripted to man them were sent home.
 Terribile was rapidly surpassed, first by central battery and then turret ships, which made the first generation of ironclads like Terribile and her sister obsolete.

 By October 1871, Terribile had been stationed in Naples.
 She was joined there by Terrible, Principe di Carignano, and several smaller vessels.
-On 3 December 1872, Terrible was driven ashore in a storm at Naples.
+On 3 December 1872, Terribile was driven ashore in a storm at Naples.
 In 1872–1873, the ship received new boilers.
 Her armament was significantly reduced in 1878 to eight 8-inch guns.
 Starting in 1885, Terribile was employed as a training ship.
 By that time her armament had been revised and now consisted of two 6 in guns, two 5.9 in guns, and two 4.7 in guns alongside two torpedo tubes.
 She served in this capacity until 1904, when she was stricken from the naval register and subsequently broken up for scrap.